glatiuden/The-Note-App/README.md

 ![Deploy Config](images/SS-DeployConfig.png)

-Continuing from the `.travis.yml` file that we have created in Task B2, we have defined a new job stage named `deploy`.
+Continuing from the `.travis.yml` file that was created in Task B2, a new job stage named `deploy` was created for CD.

 Before it runs `script`, it will decrypt the Google Cloud Application credentials key file credentials required for deployment.
 Then, it will install the `serverless` npm package then run the `npm run deploy` command, which is actually doing a `serverless deploy`.